finbourne/lusid-sdk-java/sdk/docs/OrderManagementApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // OrderManagementApi apiInstance = apiFactory.build(OrderManagementApi.class);

         OrderManagementApi apiInstance = ApiFactoryBuilder.build(fileName).build(OrderManagementApi.class);
         PlaceBlocksRequest placeBlocksRequest = new PlaceBlocksRequest(); // PlaceBlocksRequest | The request containing the blocks to the placed. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfPlacement result = apiInstance.placeBlocks(placeBlocksRequest).execute(opts);

             ResourceListOfPlacement result = apiInstance.placeBlocks(placeBlocksRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {